chikamichi/jquery.maybe/README.md

 ## On clear

 In our example, once resolved or rejected, using legacy Deferred's behavior, the notification's state would be settled.
 That is, the exposed promise would be either resolved or rejected, *and would remain so forever*.
 When using jquery.maybe with a non-unique element, such as the `.my_notification` in the previous example (there could be several notifications displayed at once!), it could turn really annoying.
-Therefore, by default, jquery.maybe will clear the "connection" between the element and its now-settled promise.
-A new call to `maybe()` on this element will simply generate a new promise, replacing the staled one.
-If this is not what you want, you may pass `{clear: false}` to leave the promise in peace and stare at it dead until you die too.
+I think this is the typical use-case, therefore by default, jquery.maybe will clear the "binding" between the element and its now-settled promise/maybe.
+A new call to `maybe()` on this element will simply generate a new, viviv folk, replacing the staled one.
+If this is not what you want, you can pass `{clear: false}` in the options to leave the promise in peace and stare at it dead until you die too.

 ## License